Retirement Living Standards (Updated)

 • Work out your approximate total yearly income and deduct income tax.

-If you’re not on track for the lifestyle you’d like in retirement after taking account of all forms of income you may have, and you’re in Aon employment, consider boosting your Aon OnePlan contributions if you can afford to do so.
+If you’re not on track for the lifestyle you’d like in retirement after taking account of all your forms of future income, consider paying more into your workplace pension or personal pension if you can afford to do so.

-You can make a change to your contributions at any time.
+You can review and make changes to your Aon OnePlan contributions at any time, through Select, Aon’s employee benefits platform.

 Your quick navigation sitemap